treashblessing/base-mini-app-/README.md

 u
 # 2. Create the raw transactionddddfuuedcgg
 # Note: You'll need to know the current 'nonce' for your account. dggssddddif
-# In a true data-less setup, you'd track this manually.dggsc
+# In a true data-less setup, you'd track this manually.dggscf
 tx = {uu
     'nonce': 5, ss
     'to': recipient_addrefss,f